-The maximum permissible width of heavy vehicles in Australia is narrower than in Europe and the USA, both major sources for emerging ZE truck models.
-This results in re-engineering or different components for models to be imported to Australia.
-This engineering spread over a relatively small sales volume increases costs and restricts model availability.
-While there are many historical reasons for the dimensions prescribed in Australian Design Rules (ADRs), a shift in technology could be the catalyst to harmonise regulations.
+The maximum permissible width of heavy vehicles in Australia is narrower than those in Europe and the USA, both major sources for emerging ZE truck models.
+This results in re-engineering and/or different components for imported models to be made Australian compliant.
+The cost of this engineering spread over a relatively small sales volume increases costs and restricts model availability.
+There are many historical reasons for the dimensions prescribed in the Australian Design Rules (ADRs) but a shift in technology could be the catalyst to harmonize regulatory requirements.